What is Supply Chain Visibility?

 Couple that trend with heightened customer expectations for increased speed and transparency in the products they buy, and you have a recipe for today’s modern supply chain which has never been more complex and challenging.

-But with nearly all challenges, opportunity is often hidden inside.
-The breadth and depth of a company’s visibility to their supply chain has created an avenue for shippers and logistics service providers (LSP) alike to respond more nimbly to rapidly changing market demands and conditions.
+But with nearly all pain points, the opportunity is often hidden inside.
+The breadth and depth of a company’s visibility of its supply chain network have created an avenue for shippers and logistics service providers (LSP) alike to respond more nimbly to rapidly changing customer demands and conditions.
+In short, good supply chain visibility solutions allow managers to implement streamlined supply chain processes and quickly deal with supply chain disruptions before they cause major issues.

-In this post, we’ll define supply chain visibility and discuss key elements to consider as you seek to get the most ROI out of your visibility efforts.
-Feel free to skip ahead to the area that most interests you or read on for a discussion of all three stages.
+In this post, we’ll define supply chain visibility and discuss key elements to consider as you seek to increase supply chain visibility (scv) and get the most ROI out of your visibility efforts.

 In the last 10 years, this has become ever more complex.
-Not only do you need visibility across your traditional network of DCs and warehouses, but now you need to be able to see the inventory on hand with suppliers, 3PLs and in-store in order to orchestrate order fulfillment in a way that exceeds customer expectations while minimizing cost to service.
+Not only do you need visibility across your traditional network of DCs and warehouses, but now you need to be able to see the inventory on hand with suppliers, 3PLs and in-store to orchestrate order fulfillment in a way that exceeds customer expectations while minimizing service cost.

 Retailers are feeling this acutely.
-According to a recent Supply Chain Dive brief, retailers are learning that their businesses face a “make or break” in their supply chains with regard to profitability.
+According to a recent Supply Chain Dive brief, retailers are learning that their businesses face a “make or break” in their supply chains about profitability.
 Getting supply chain visibility right is critical to becoming an agile business that moves from being reactive to proactive and customer-centric.

 Get the low-down on the secrets retailers and manufacturers need to know about inventory optimization.